uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

    - The report database synchronization must be optional and should be configurable
    - The peripheral server maybe not be managed by the Hub
    - sending SCC Data from the peripheral to the hub must be optional as well

+#### Full Periphiral Server Setup

+We can think abouot a full setup similar to the Proxy setup.
+We can generate a full peripheral configuration which makes it possible to setup the peripheral server from scratch including the Hub configuration.

 ## Hub as a proxy for SCC data